Frameworks & Regulations • Article

 Many Behaviour courses include mapping between regulations and frameworks.
 For example:

-- ISO/IEC 27001 supports compliance with NIS 2
+- ISO/IEC 27001 can support alignment with NIS 2 requirements

 Recommended training to align frameworks and regulations